 To have a merry little Christmas

 Once upon a time I came to Japan.
 Having a 100% foreigner mindset I waited for December to discover that the essential Christmas must-haves have long been sold.
-If you are a foreigner living in Japan and plan to spend Christmas as you always did, here are some tips for you.
+If you’re a foreigner living in Japan and planning to celebrate Christmas, it’s important to keep in mind that the essential Christmas items tend to sell out quickly.

 - Chocolate and other sweets;